-ESA will nominate a PLATO Project Scientist (PS), who will chair and coordinate the SWT activities and will be the agency's interface with the PMC PI for all scientific matters.
+The ESA PLATO Project Scientist (PS) will chair and coordinate the SWT activities and will be the agency's interface with the PMC PI and co-PIs for all scientific matters.

 The space- and ground-based observing strategies, including planet ranking approach, PIC and "prime sample" definition, and parameter validation process will be reviewed under the responsibility of the ESA Advisory Structure before launch and in the course of operations as needed, e.g., following updates of the PIC and of the "prime sample" and/or based on the findings of PLATO.